-The 8th Edition of A Taxonomic Listing of Benthic Macro- and Megainvertebrates from Infaunal and Epibenthic Monitoring Programs in the Southern California Bight is now available.
+The 9th Edition of A Taxonomic Listing of Benthic Macro- and Megainvertebrates from Infaunal and Epibenthic Monitoring Programs in the Southern California Bight is now available.
 It is in searchable PDF format.
-This edition is expected to remain available until it is superceded by the fully online species database later this year.
+This edition is expected to remain available until it is superceded by the fully online species database.

 Thanks to the scanning efforts of Rick Rowe and the Orange County Sanitation District, and PDF processing by Cheryl Brantley, our collection of SCAMIT newsletters is complete.
 You're welcome to visit the latest newsletter, as well as journey into the past.

 You know you've always needed a SCAMIT logo sweatshirt... mug... wallclock... whatever.
 Here's your chance.
 A rich array of SCAMIT paraphernalia is now available at Cafepress.